 After final stabilization has been achieved, all temporary BMPs must be removed before the permit will be terminated.
 Confirmation of temporary BMP removal is made during the final City inspection.

 All pending fees and penalties must be paid in order to terminate your permit.
 These fees may have come from permit renewal, modification, transfers, re-inspections, site plan review, or enforcement actions.
 For more information about fees, please refer to the Fees section or call the project manager or development engineer.

-The Construction Activity Permit has three different associations: Grading, stormwater, and floodplain.
-This webpage (including this Fees section) only discusses the stormwater association.
-The stormwater fees include site plan review, inspections, and re-inspections.
+The fees associated with Stormwater Construction Activity Permit include SPC Construction Drawing review, inspections, and re-inspections.
 Each of these is described below.
-The stormwater cost for a new permit is $1,300.
+The cost for a new SCAP permit is $1,300.
 Costs may vary for renewal, modification, or transfer.
-If you have any questions please contact the project manager or development engineer.
+If you have any questions, please contact the Environmental Services Engineer.

-The fee for each site plan review is $300.
-The site plan is reviewed when the permit is issued.
+The fee for each SPC Construction Drawing review is $300.
+The SPC Construction Drawing is reviewed when the permit is issued.
 Depending on the situation and progress it may be reviewed at permit renewal, transfer, or modification.
-If there are major changes to the site plan, the City may require you to submit a modification which would trigger a site plan review.
+If there are major changes to the SPC Construction Drawing, the City may require you to submit a modification which would trigger a review.

 The City inspectors perform oversight inspections on construction sites.
 These inspections do not count as inspections for CDPHE or other permits.
 City inspections are $1000 per permit term (not to exceed 2 yrs).
 Inspection fees will be processed during permit issuance and renewals.
 Transferring a permit will also transfer the remaining inspections left before expiration.